Context

 The Government of Zambia, drawing on their role as Co-Facilitators of the FfD4 Outcome Document (TBC).

-The side-event would prominently feature young people and future generations advocates, as well as follow a pluri-disciplinary and multi-stakeholder approach.
+The side-event will prominently feature young people and future generations advocates, as well as follow a pluri-disciplinary and multi-stakeholder approach from different regions.

-The proposed 90-minute event would be an interactive and participatory session structured around four key segments:
+The 90-minute event will be an interactive and participatory session structured around four key segments:

 1. Launch of the Youth Network: A structured platform for sustained youth engagement and the integration of intergenerational perspectives in economic policymaking.